bokulich-lab/moshpit-docs/docs/chapters/03_workflows/05_dereplicate_and_abundance.md

 ---

-## Step 1 — Compute MinHash signatures
+## Step 1 — Compute MinHash signatures with [`compute`](#q2-action-sourmash-compute)

-Compute a compact MinHash sketch for each MAG in every sample.
+Compute a compact MinHash sketch for each MAG in every sample using the [sourmash](#q2-plugin-sourmash) plugin.
 These sketches are used to estimate pairwise genome similarity without a full alignment:

 ```{code} bash
 mosh sourmash compute \